Business and cash flow management

 How to choose the best business credit card

 The best business credit card for you is the one that provides your business what it needs to be successful.
 That could be a higher credit limit to purchase inventory, a better rewards program if you travel a lot, or cash back that can be put back into the business.
 You’ll also want to look at fees and annual percentage rate (APR) to make sure you’re choosing the right card.
-Here’s what to do next:
+Here are a few tips for how to get the best credit card for your business:

 1. Research your options